Here is the latest of my short-short stories that are composites of real-life events with psychological or practical implications.

 He had achieved his dream of making a middle-class living as a play director.
 Yes, he had to live in Buffalo but there, he was in-demand as a director for semi-professional plays.

-But starting in his 60s, demand for him declined such that by age 74, he had to fill his time as a model at the art school, a witness for weddings at the justice of the peace, and as a claque: someone the director plants in the audience by the director to laugh and applaud loudly to get the audience to do so.
+But starting in his 60s, demand for him declined such that by age 74, he had to fill his time as a model at the art school, a witness for weddings at the justice of the peace, and as a claque: someone the director plants in the audience to laugh and applaud loudly to get the audience to do so.

 He also spent a lot of time thinking about The Big Issues: